geoscixyz/em/content/geophysical_surveys/mt/data.rst

 The notation (*) indicates the complex conjugate and <> averages over multiple samples.
 The same thing can be done using the electric fields measured at a remote reference station but common practice is to use the magnetic fields.

 The :ref:`complex impendance tensor <mt_physics>` consists of 4 components that provide information about the subsurface.
-When the impedance tensor is rotated such that the x-direction is parallel to the electromagnetic strike and the y-direction is perpendiculat, the :math:`Z_{xy}` and :math:`Z_{yz}` components are zero.
+Considerin a 2D-Earth model, when the impedance tensor is rotated such that the x-direction is parallel to the geological strike and the y-direction is perpendicular to it, the :math:`Z_{xx}` and :math:`Z_{yy}` components are zero.
 This gives rise to 2 different modes:

-- Transverse electric (TE) or E-polarization: when the electric field is parallel to the electromagnetic strike, :math:`Z_{TE} = Z_{yx}`
+- Transverse electric (TE) or E-polarization: when the electric field is parallel to the geolocgical strike, :math:`Z_{TE} = Z_{xy}`

-- Transverse magnetic (TM) or H-polarization: when the magnetic field is parallel to the electromagnetic strike, :math:`Z_{TM} = Z_{xy}`
+- Transverse magnetic (TM) or H-polarization: when the magnetic field is parallel to the geological strike, :math:`Z_{TM} = Z_{yx}`

 Using the impedance, we can :ref:`calculate the apparent resistivity and phase<mt_physics>` and plot it for the different frequencies.